A logo for National Reconciliation Week 2026

 Outdoor Dining Experiences

-One of the most powerful ways to connect with culture is through our outdoor dining experiences.
-These are more than just meals - they are opportunities to engage with stories, traditions, and flavours deeply rooted in this land.
+One of the most powerful ways to connect with culture is through our signature outdoor dining experiences.
+These are more than just meals – they are opportunities to engage with stories, traditions, and flavours deeply rooted in this land.

 Free Guest Activities

-Ayers Rock Resort hosts free daily activities designed to immerse guests in Indigenous culture, including Bush Food Experiences, Guided Garden Walks, Bush Yarns, and more!
+Ayers Rock Resort hosts free daily activities designed to immerse guests in Indigenous culture, including Bush Food Experiences, Guided Garden Walks, Bush Yarns and more.

 Additional Resources